 Due to the county's geographic makeup, wildfire is always a concern, and it is a more potent threat during droughts or dry spells.
 Rainfall and cooler temperatures may reduce the danger of wildfire; however, people are encouraged to be vigilant as the danger of fire is always present in the high country.
 Citizens should use caution when starting and extinguishing campfires, disposing of lighted cigarettes, and other activities that involve the use of fire or sparks.
 Warm and windy days can quickly lower the fuel moisture content of trees and grasses, making them susceptible to ignition.
 Citizens wishing to obtain current fire restriction information, firework regulations, burn permit information, or to report a firework violation are able to dial our Fire Information Hotline at 303-271-8200.

-For more information on what is prohibited and what is exempted during fire bans, see our Stage Two Fire Bans Detail page.
+For more information on what is prohibited and what is exempted during fire bans, see our Fire Bans Detail page.